chinmobi/gin-mvc/README.md

 # Gin-MVC
 The MVC framework based on [Gin](https://github.com/gin-gonic/gin).

-The framework integrates MVC-developing patterns to build a RESTful web application (especially, the microservice application).
+The framework integrates MVC-developing patterns to build a RESTful web application (especially, the micro-service application).

-The framework is lightweight and flexible, easy to extend and configure, and additionally with essential facilities to build an enterprise product project.
-Especially, the project is out of box.
+The framework is lightweight and flexible, easy to extend and configure, and additionally with essential facilities to build an enterprise level project.
+Especially, the project is issued as out-of-box.
 You could clone the project, rename the project's module name, and then start your business-logic developing work.

 The project acts as a starter to build a real RESTful, MVC-style web application.

+The framework's core runtime is based on the [Gin](https://github.com/gin-gonic/gin), [fasthttp](https://github.com/valyala/fasthttp) and [ants](https://github.com/panjf2000/ants) to process millions of concurrent requests.

 ## Usage